Thatphol/Data-rockie-bootcamp-8/README.md

 - Essential Python for Data analyst
 - Dashboard

-You can find me ob LinkedIN : https://www.linkedin.com/in/thatthaphol-srikeatkeawmanee/
+You can find me ob LinkedIn : https://www.linkedin.com/in/thatthaphol-srikeatkeawmanee/